-Richard Hollis was elected as a Fellow of the Royal Society of Literature in 2019.
+Richard Hollis was elected as an Honorary Fellow of the Royal Society of Literature in 2019.

 Richard Hollis is one of the United Kingdom’s most eminent graphic designers.
 He has worked as a designer of books, posters and catalogues, as an art director in publishing, as a lecturer, a publicity designer for Galeries Lafayette and – at the 1958 Venice Biennale – as a manufacturer of illicit Coca-Cola.